Staff & Contact Information

 Undergraduate Student Staff

-Yuchi Chiu is currently a junior at Northwestern University pursuing a double major in Communication Studies and Commercial Music as well as a Certificate in Leadership.
+Yuchi Chiu is a senior at Northwestern University pursuing a double major in Communication Studies and Commercial Music as well as a Certificate in Leadership.
 An active member of the student body, Yuchi currently serves as a Community Assistant for University Residential Life, the Operations Manager for Treblemakers, Northwestern’s only East Asian a cappella group, and a small group leader for the multiethnic chapter of Intervarsity Christian Fellowship.
 In 2011, Yuchi was appointed co-Director for Global Compassion Project, a non-profit organization that sends students on summer projects to teach English throughout China.
 In his free time, Yuchi enjoys playing the piano, cello, and guitar, dancing with ReFresH Dance Crew, and swimming, biking, and playing volleyball with friends.

 1936 Sheridan Road